tssa017/groupomania/README.md

 );
 ```

-9. Sign in to the website via the `/portal` endpoint on your frontend server!

-You can create an admin account by setting `isAdmin` to `1` in a User entry in your database.
+9. Head to the sign in portal (http://localhost:3000/portal) on your browser, click the sign up tab, and follow the instructions! 🚀

 ### For developers